cloudfoundry/docs-bosh/content/networks.md

     prefix:   28

     cloud_properties: {subnet: subnet-9be6c3f7}
 ```

-In this example the bosh director will divide the /24 subnet range into /28 subnets to be assigned to vms.
-Therefore, the bosh director will calculate the next available base address of the prefix within the subnet range.
-The first three base addresses for our example would be:
+In this example, the Director divides the `/24` subnet into `/28` subnets to assign to VMs.
+The next available base address of the prefix within the subnet range is calculated for each assignment.
+For example, the first three base addresses would be:

-* 10.10.0.0/28
+* `10.10.0.0/28`
-* 10.10.0.16/28
+* `10.10.0.16/28`
-* 10.10.0.32/28
+* `10.10.0.32/28`

-The ip and prefix information will get send to the cpi via the `create_vm` RPC Interface.
+The IP and prefix information will get send to the CPI via the `create_vm` RPC interface.

-Clarifications for static ips:
+#### Static IP Clarifications

-* if single static ips are defined in the cloud config the director verifies whether these static ips are base addresses of the specified prefix.
-If not, there will be an error.
+* If single static IPs are defined in the cloud config, the Director verifies that these IPs are base addresses of the specified prefix.
+If not, an error is raised.
-* if a range of static ips addresses is defined the director will only consider the base addresses of the specified prefix as static ips.
+* If a range of static IP addresses is defined, only the base addresses of the specified prefix are considered as static IPs.

-Considering the following instance group configuration:
+**Considering the following instance group configuration:**

 ```yaml
 instance_groups: